Technology Enabled Care (TEC)

 Telecare is a system of sensors used to help monitor a person’s environment and behaviour in their home or community and identify where they might need help or support.
 The devices can be anything from a basic alarm system to sensors to alert someone if a person has left their home or may have had a fall.
 The sensors are connected to a 24/7 response centre.
 The response team can provide advice and support and importantly take action, whether that be deploying the emergency services or alerting a family member.

-The council is working with Cross Keys Homes to provide LifeLine telecare solutions.
-Cross Keys Homes operates a LifeLine emergency alarm and telecare service.
+The council is working with Cambs TEC Team to provide LifeLine telecare solutions.
 This service has successfully supported people to remain independent in their own homes, in sheltered and extracare housing and also in supported living.

-LifeLine is a lightweight pendant worn like a necklace or around the wrist.
-It also comes with a base unit that connects the pendant to the phone line and can also be used with a mobile phone.
-Telecare sensors use the telephone landline to automatically raise an alert to the monitoring centre where named responders/key holders or the emergency services are called.
+LifeLine is a lightweight call buttton worn as a pendant or round your wrist.
+It also comes with a base unit that connects the call button to the phone line and can also be used with a mobile phone.
+Telecare sensors use the telephone landline or mobile phone to automatically raise an alert to the monitoring centre where named responders/key holders or the emergency services are called.

 For more information on telecare ccontact the Adult Early Help Team on 01733 747474.